RafalKucharskiPK/rafalkucharskipk.github.io/_research/michal_bujak.md

 importance: 2
 category: former
 author: Bujak
 bio: I graduated in Applied Mathematics from Jagiellonian University.
 During my studies, I focused primarily on probability theory, with my master’s thesis addressing the construction of the Wiener process, as well as statistics and graph theory, with my bachelor’s thesis concerning the equivalence of König’s and Hall’s theorems.
 I pursued a PhD in Technical Computer Science at the same university and defended my doctoral dissertation in May 2026.
-The title of my dissertation was _Advances in Ride-pooling: Methods from Operations Research and Network Science_.
+The title of my dissertation was Advances in Ride-pooling: Methods from Operations Research and Network Science.
 arXiv:
 github:
 gitlab: